 As summarized in the future needs memo in Appendix H, future growth in Sisters may lead to increasing conflicts between motor vehicles, cyclists, and pedestrians.
 These conflicts include turning movements, crossing difficulties due to a decreasing number of traffic gaps, and competition for space within the right-of-way.
-Future expansion of the multi-modal transportation network in Sisters may help address and mitigate these future conflicts.
-Additional needs include comprehensive bicycle design standards, elimination of head-in diagonal parking facilities, and expansion of the shared-use path network.
+Future expansion of the multi-modal transportation network in Sisters may help address and mitigate these future conflicts such as comprehensive bicycle design standards and expansion of the shared-use path network.